apache/rya/extras/rya.reasoning/README.md

             `(:c :d :e)` are relevant to the reducer for `:c`, then `<:c, (:a :b :c)>`  will be received before `<:c, (:c :d :e)>`.)
             This allows joins to use less memory than they would otherwise need.
-        * Reduce: Receives a series of triples involving a single URI.
-Creates a LocalReasoner object for that URI, which combines those triples with the schema knowledge to apply inference rules.
+        * Reduce: Receives a series of triples involving a single IRI.
+Creates a LocalReasoner object for that IRI, which combines those triples with the schema knowledge to apply inference rules.
 Outputs newly generated triples and/or inconsistencies to files.
     2. **DuplicateElimination**